phalcon/documentation/docs/tutorial-vokuro.md

 $this->add($email);
 ```

-First we create a `Text` object and set its name to `email`.
+First, we create a `Text` object and set its name to `email`.
 We also set the label of the element to `E-Mail`.
-After that we attach various validators on the element.
+After that, we attach various validators to the element.
 These will be invoked after the user submits data, and that data is passed in the form.

-As we see above, we attach the `PresenceOf` validator on the `email` element with a message `The e-mail is required`.
-The validator will check if the user has submitted data when they clicked the submit button and will produce the message if the validator fails.
+As we see above, we attach the `PresenceOf` validator on the `email` element with the message `The e-mail is required`.
+The validator will check if the user has submitted data when they click the submit button and will produce the message if the validator fails.
 The validator checks the passed array (usually `$_POST`) and for this particular element it will check `$_POST['email']`.

 We also attach the `Email` validator, which is responsible for checking for a valid email address.
 As you can see the validators belong in an array, so you can easily attach as many validators as you need on any particular element.